How Weighted Blankets Work for Anxiety, Sleep, and More

 I've been noticing the idea of weighted blankets potentially helping people for a while, but a recent glowing testimonial from one of my anxiety clients who received a weighted blanket as a gift has put them on my list of go-to natural remedies for anxiety.

-My client's experience has been that he goes to sleep more easily, stays asleep longer, and has less anxiety.
+My client's experience with a weighted blanket is that it helps him get to sleep more easily and stay asleep longer.
+He has also found that sleeping with a weighted blanket has reduced his anxiety.
 That's a win/win/win that is negative side-effect free.

 Weighted blankets look like ordinary blankets but they have beads made from glass or plastic, or another weight source between their two cloth layers so that they are heavier than a normal blanket.